Walking the GR130 route La Palma, Canary Islands

 If you are considering walking just a part of the GR 130, then the route across the north is one of the most beautiful sections, almost unchanged from years gone by when it was the only connection between the villages.
 In those days, mules were used to transport goods and goats were herded along the paths.
 Sorry, not many mules to see these days but you should see some goats along the way.

 However, for the purist and those that are ready to take on the challenge that the GR 130 represents, you will have a very special experience and many stories to tell.
-If you are looking for rural houses near to the GR130 walking route, then check out La Casita, Casa Lourdes and Casa Maria.

 For a really great video on walking the GR131 Volcano Route, check out this great video by Randy and Brenda.